gosha70/database-copilot/docs/anaconda-setup-guide.md

 ## 6. Running the Application

-To run the main application:
+To run the main application (now launches the optimized app):

 ```bash
 # Activate the conda environment